dmatscheko/metacompiler/README.md

 # MetaCompiler

-A generic compiler frontend.
-A runtime compiler-compiler.
+A generic compiler frontend or in other words an at-runtime compiler-compiler.

 This is
 * a parser that parses a language specification written in annotated EBNF